chriswebb09/To-Do-List-Extension-ios-0616/README.md

 Using a CocoaPod is optional.
 There are plenty of resources to help with creating this effect.

 ### Bling out your app
+Your To Do List app has some pretty cool functionality, but let's be honest, its looks leave a lot to be desired.
+Let's spice things up with some custom graphics and UI elements.

->This portion of the assignment goes outside the realm of code into design.
+>This portion of the assignment goes outside the realm of code and into design.
 It's important to have a sense of how elements of a User Interface are built, but remember: you're here to code.
 >*Don't spend more than four hours of class time working on this section.* If you really like Sketch you're more than welcome to continue experimenting at home.

-Your To Do List app has some pretty cool functionality, but let's be honest, its looks leave a lot to be desired.
-Let's spice things up with some custom graphics and UI elements.

-First, download the free trial of [Sketch App](http://sketchapp.com), which is the hot-new-thing in the world of mobile and graphic design.
+First, download the 14 day free trial of [Sketch App](http://sketchapp.com), the hot-new-thing in the world of mobile and graphic design.

 >You're not required to purchase Sketch, but if you choose to do so you can submit a screenshot of your Flatiron School letter of admission to get educational discount pricing.